HOW TO POSE FOR AMAZING WEDDING PICTURES – EVEN IF YOU ARE NOT A MODEL

 Remember that it usually looks better if one hand is doing something in the photo.
 For example, a hand on a girl’s hip or the groom holding his jacket closed will always look better than a hand hanging straight down.

 BELOW: In this photo of Rachel her hand helps guide the viewer to her incredible eyes.
 This photo was also shot with a telephoto lens 105mm which pushed forward the defocused background separating Rachel from the colorful background.
+Hands in pictures become a major factor in my tips for posing guide.
 This photo was taken at Marisol Country Club in Palm Beach Gardens, FL

-I am going to let you in on a well kept secret – whatever body part is closest to the camera lens appears bigger.
+I am going to let you in on a well kept secret tip for posing. – whatever body part is closest to the camera lens appears bigger.
 If you want a slimmer waist, push your hips away from the lens and lean the top part of your your body toward the lens.
 In short, you should move whatever body part you want to emphasize closer to the camera and push away whatever part you want to diminish.
 Only an inch or 2 will make a huge difference.
-Following this rule will help the camera serve you.
+Following this rule will help the camera serve your best features.
+Out of all my tips for posing, this single tip will make the largest difference.

 BELOW: Here is another example of how a telephoto lens helps to make the background look closer to the bride and groom.
 This photo of Denise and Alex was take at the Boca Raton Beach Club.